paultag/notes.pault.ag/notes/go-debian.md

 abstractions.
 They became pretty darn useful, so, this blog post is announcing (a still incomplete, year old and perhaps API changing) Debian package for Go.
 The Go importable name is `pault.ag/go/debian`.
-This contains a lot of utilities for dealing with Debian packages, and will become a edited down "toolbelt" for working with or on Debian packages.
+This contains a lot of utilities for dealing with Debian packages, and will become an edited down "toolbelt" for working with or on Debian packages.

 # Module Overview